nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 gadget init
 ```

-This command creates a template file gadget.yml and generates a project called "hello-world" ready to be deployed.
+This command creates a template file called gadget.yml and generates a project called "hello-world" ready to be deployed.

 Open gadget.yml using Nano or another command-line editor.
 It should look similar to this: